Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: TRGB Distances

 Using this radius to trim our sample reduces the number of stars in the final CMD from 23,410 to 16,169.
+The removed stars are shown in the bottom-left hand panel of Figure \ref{NGC4258}.
 Our final result is shown in the bottom-middle panel of Figure \ref{NGC4258}, where we find $m_{TRGB}$ = 25.427 $\pm$ 0.025 at a median color of $F606W-F814W$ = 1.33 $\pm$ 0.04.
 The bottom-right panel shows the luminosity function and our best-fit result.
 The results of a first-derivative edge detection are also shown for comparison and match well with our modeled break.
 Our final result is fainter than the recent measurement of $m_{TRGB}$ = 25.372 $\pm$ 0.014 by \cite{2021ApJ...906..125J} by 0.055 $\pm$ 0.028 mag, though the results are consistent at a level of 1.9$\sigma$ given the mutual statistical uncertainties added in quadrature.
-Our new measurement is nearly the same as our previous determination from the outer 25$\%$ of the GO-9477 field ($m_{TRGB}$ = 25.43 $\pm$ 0.03).
+As discussed in Section 3, the significance of this disagreement is likely an overestimate, as there are various small-scale systematics which are not easily brought out with such limited datasets.
+Our new measurement is nearly the same as the previous EDD determination from the outer 25$\%$ of the GO-9477 field ($m_{TRGB}$ = 25.43 $\pm$ 0.03).

 We can now compare TRGB distances to NGC~4258.
 In our case (EDD), $\mu_{N4258}^{EDD} = m_{TRGB} -A_{F814W} -M_{TRGB} = 25.427-0.025+4.044 = 29.446 \pm 0.079$ mag.
 In the case of CCHP, $\mu_{N4258}^{CCHP} = 25.372 - 0.025 + 4.045 = 29.392 \pm 0.039$ mag, where the adopted foreground extinction $A_{F814W}$ is the same and the value of $M_{TRGB}$ is adopted from \citet{2021arXiv210613337H}.
 The corresponding distances are $D_{N4258}^{EDD} = 7.748~\pm~0.282$~Mpc and $D_{N4258}^{CCHP}=7.558~\pm~0.136$~Mpc.